bird-house/flyingpigeon/docs/source/descriptions/indices.rst

 Climate indices
 ---------------

 Climate indices are values that describe the state the climate system for a certain parameter.
-Climate indices as timeseries can be used to describe or estimate the change in climte over time.
+Climate indices as timeseries can be used to describe or estimate the change in climate over time.

 The climate indices processes in flyingpigeon are based on the `python package icclim <http://icclim.readthedocs.io/en/latest/>`_
 They are subclassed to: